naingoted/Responsive_1/Readme.txt

 There is already a design template which i had to reference.
 Responsive has been done by me.

-No sass nor compass has been used yet. but later project will be.
+Neither sass nor compass has been used yet. but later projects will be.